Techtonica/curriculum/projects/portfolio/portfolio-webpage-1.md

 To demonstrate understanding of the topics covered in the first two week of this course.

 ### Overview
-In this project, you will build a simple portfolio page to practice what you've learned about VSCode, HTML, CSS, and Bootstrap.
+In this project, you will build a simple portfolio page to practice what you've learned about VSCode, HTML, CSS, Git, and Bootstrap.

 ### Context
 - A great portfolio page will be valuable way to showcase your skills as you look for engineering work.